bsattelb/PIC-Model/README.md

 </tr>
 </table>

 The [Two-Stream with no variance](/Two_Stream_No_Variance) has results for the gradient-based active subspace model.
-Examples of the output are
+The [Maxwellian Landau Damping case](/Landau_Maxwell) also has results, but they are not refined enough to be useable (the finite differencing step-size to approximate the gradient matrix cannot be taken small enough without making computations infeasible).
+Examples of the output of the Two-Stream case are

 <table>
 <tr>